dradebayotech/eda5-USA-leading-causes-of-death/README.md

 4. **What is the average age-adjusted death rate for each cause of death?**
 5. **What is the trend of total deaths in the United States over the years?**
 6. **How does the number of deaths for a specific cause vary by state?**
 7. **How has the age-adjusted death rate for a specific cause changed over time?**
-8. **Are there visible inflection points (years) where trends accelerate or decelerate for major causes?**
-9. **Which age groups contribute most to the total and age-adjusted death rates for top causes?**
-10. **How do geographic patterns (state-level) differ across major causes?**
-11. **What percentage of all-cause mortality is explained by the top 5 or top 10 causes?**
-12. **Which causes show consistent improvement (declining age-adjusted rates) and which require renewed public-health focus?**

 ---